commercetools/merchant-center-application-kit/examples/starter/README.md

   <b>Merchant Center Examples: Starter.</b>
 </p>

-This example contains the bare minimum setup to get you started with the development of the Merchant Center Application.
+This example application gives you the minimum setup to develop and launch a working Merchant Center application.

 ## Installation

 Checkout the github repository and copy-paste the `examples/starter` folder into your new project.

+To do so, run the following commands:

 ```bash
 $ git checkout git@github.com:commercetools/merchant-center-application-kit.git